isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-going-shopping-in-the-60s.md

 <img style="width: 650px; height: 380px;" src="/images/Vol-14-issue-2/going-shopping-in-the-60s/Shopping6.JPG">
 <div style="background-color: white;">Shopfronts of Metro and Wassiamull’s at High Street, another popular shopping hub from yesteryear, 1964. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>

-Stella Kon describes a typical shopping trip: “If I’m looking to buy some dress material, I start from the lower end of High Street and I walk up High Street and turn along North Bridge Road, shopping all the way”.
+Stella Kon describes a typical shopping trip: “If I’m looking to buy some dress material, I start from the lower end of High Street and I walk up High Street and turn along North Bridge Road, shopping all the way.”
 Even Puan Noor Aishah, wife of Singapore’s first president, Yusof Ishak, frequented shops at High Street for fine silks and satins to make into outfits.[^42]

 High Street also boasted of department stores to rival those at Raffles Place.
 Two had been around since the 1930s: Aurora, established by Tan Hoan Kie as the Singapore branch of a chain from Java and a landmark at the corner of High Street and North Bridge Road; and Peking, started by Kuo Fung Ting who was born in the Chinese capital, hence the name of  his shop.[^43] Kuo decided to convert Peking from a curio shop into a department store in the 1950s when he realised that “after the war, the tendency would be for people to be more fashion-conscious.
 They would want more of the latest fashions in clothes, and other things synonymous with prosperity”.[^44]